kurtosis-tech/kurtosis/docs/docs/reference/starlark-types.md

     # OPTIONAL (Default: "KURTOSIS_IP_ADDR_PLACEHOLDER")
     private_ip_address_placeholder = "KURTOSIS_IP_ADDRESS_PLACEHOLDER",

+    # The maximum amount of CPUs the service can use, in millicpu/millicore.
+    # OPTIONAL (Default: no limit)
+    cpu_allocation = 1000,

+    # The maximum amount of memory, in megabytes, the service can use.
+    # OPTIONAL (Default: no limit)
+    memory_allocation = 1024,

     # Defines the subnetwork in which the service will be started.
     # OPTIONAL (Default: "default")
     subnetwork = "service_subnetwork",